atch2203/blog/src/content/blog/8bit computer.md

 In this computer, we had 2 registers and 1 ALU.

 ![[20250218_162524.jpg]]
-The two yellow wire groups in the image above connect the outputs of the two register chips to the ALU.
+The two yellow wire groups in the image above connect the outputs of the two register chips to the inputs of the ALU.
-Removing the connecting wires between the two simplifies the
+Removing the connecting wires between the two boards shows the inputs/outputs for each board more clearly.

 ## The RAM
 Chip Weems had some RAM lying around (link), so we just used